seejwy/skapi-doc/database-advanced/README.md

 });
 ```

-Note that the vote value uses the index and boolean types, so you can later calculate the average vote value.
+Note that the "Vote.Beer" `index` uses a `value` of type `boolean` so you can later calculate the average vote value.

 ## Subscription
-skapi database provides subscription for records.
-You can use subscriptions to provide access only to users who have subscribed to the uploader.
+skapi database provides `subscription_group` in its records.
+You can use `subscription_group` to restrict access to the record only to users who have subscribed to the uploader.

-To create a subscription group, the uploader specifies a group number between 1 and 99 when uploading a record:
+To create a subscription group, specify a `subscription_group` between 1 and 99 when uploading a record.
 ```js
 // User 'A' uploads record in subscription group 5. skapi.postRecord(null, {